ThunderStorms21th/S7-Linux-3.18.140/README.md

-# ThundeRStormS "Galaxy S7 (SM-G930F/FD) All in One"
+# ThundeRStormS "Galaxy S7 (SM-G930F/FD) All in One" for
-# for TW Pie & Oreo, AOSP LOS16 & LOS17 and Treble kernel.
+# TW Oreo, OneUI Pie and Q, AOSP and Treble Pie & Q kernel.

 # Kernel for Samsung Galaxy S7
 Helping you compile kernels